mtorpey/journey/notes.md

   * Each time one of you moves, the other is dragged along
   * You must visit all destination cards you both have (including their home)
   * Return to *your* home at the end - the win is shared!
+- Tour de France: Cost of all road movement in France is doubled, and French railways are unusable, for the rest of the game.
+The first player to travel from Strasbourg to Marseilles to Bordeaux to Paris, all by road, may hand in any 3 destination cards for free (not their home city).
 - Alien invasion

 - French train drivers strike

 - Taken?
   * Have to save kidnapped travelling companion
 - Puncture
   * Car journey cut short
   * Might be a card thar you can play on someone else
  - London Olympics
    * Everyone must visit London in that game
  - AC/DC